CodeMouse92/no-monster-minecraft/README.md

 ![Wool](img/white_carpet.png)

+#### White Wool

+3 white carpet atop each other yields 2 white wool.

 ### Smelting & Blasting

 To preserve some challenge of obtaining materials previously only available as hostile mob drops, I've chosen to require use of a blast furnace on most of these.
 Presumably, it's the high temperature that transforms the materials.